anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## Philip and James, Apostles (1 May)

-1 May always falls during Easter season, so this Festival is never celebrated on a Sunday (unless it is the Patronal Festival celebrated as a Principal Feast).
+1 May always falls during the Easter season, so this Festival is never celebrated on a Sunday (unless it is the Patronal Festival celebrated as a Principal Feast).

 * **Isaiah 30.15-21**
 * **Psalm 119.1-8**